learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 4. THEN:
   1. Accumulate those elements-after-work-was-applied into a new collection
   2. _OR_, determine some special value like: maximum, minimum, `true` if all values were truthy, `true` if any value was truthy, `true` if no values were truthy, etc.

 This template applies **to all Enumerable methods**.
 We call it the "Character of Enumerable Methods."
 This isn't a term you'll hear programmers use day-to-day, but all of them know that all Enumerables follow this template and have this "character."

-> **LOOKING AHEAD**: In fact, as you become more experienced with creating new
-> things in Ruby (`StudentRoster`s or `PayrollWeek`s) you'll learn to make it
-> possible to make _them_ answer Enumerable questions.
-To do so, you'll have to
-> have this "Character" or "template" in the back of your mind.

 ## Pseudocode a Real-World Use of Enumerables